§ 55-1-41. Notice.

 (a) Notice under this Chapter shall be in writing unless oral notice is authorized in the corporation's articles of incorporation or bylaws and written notice is not specifically required by this Chapter.

 (b) Notice may be communicated in person; by electronic means; or by mail or private carrier.
-If these forms of personal notice are impracticable as to one or more persons, notice may be communicated to such persons by publishing notice in a newspaper in the county wherein the corporation has its principal place of business in the State, or if it has no principal place of business in the State, the county wherein it has its registered office; or by radio, television, or other form of public broadcast communication.
+If these forms of personal notice are impracticable as to one or more persons, notice may be communicated to those persons by publishing notice in a newspaper in the county where the corporation has its principal place of business in the State, or if it has no principal place of business in the State, the county where it has its registered office; or by radio, television, or other form of public broadcast communication.

-(c) Written notice by a domestic or foreign corporation to its shareholder is effective when deposited in the United States mail with postage thereon prepaid and correctly addressed to the shareholder's address shown in the corporation's current record of shareholders.
+(c) Written notice by a corporation to its shareholder is effective when deposited in the United States mail with postage prepaid and correctly addressed to the shareholder's address shown in the corporation's current record of shareholders.
+Unless the shareholder has previously notified the corporation in writing that the shareholder objects to receiving notices and other communications by email, any notice by a corporation may be delivered to its shareholder in the form of email to the email address shown in the corporation's current record of shareholders and is effective when it is sent as provided in G.S.
+66-325.
 To the extent the corporation pursuant to G.S.
-55‑1‑50 and the shareholder have agreed, notice by a domestic corporation to its shareholder in the form of an electronic record sent by electronic means is effective when it is sent as provided in G.S.
-66‑325.
-A shareholder may terminate any such agreement at any time on a prospective basis effective upon written notice of termination to the corporation or upon such later date as may be specified in the notice.
+55-1-50 and the shareholder have agreed, and the shareholder has not provided notice of objection to the corporation, notice by a corporation to its shareholder may be delivered in the form of an electronic record sent by any other electronic means and is effective when it is sent as provided in G.S.
+66-325.
+A shareholder may provide notice to the corporation of the shareholder's objection to receiving notices and other communications by email or other electronic means at any time on a prospective basis effective upon written notice to the corporation or upon such later date as may be specified in the notice.

-(e) Except as provided in subsection (c), written notice is effective at the earliest of the following:
+(e) Except as provided in subsection (c) of this section, written notice is effective at the earliest of the following:

-(2) Five days after its deposit in the United States mail, as evidenced by the postmark or otherwise, if mailed with at least first‑class postage thereon prepaid and correctly addressed;
+(2) Five days after its deposit in the United States mail, as evidenced by the postmark or otherwise, if mailed with at least first-class postage prepaid and correctly addressed.

 (3) On the date shown on the return receipt, if sent by registered or certified mail, return receipt requested, and the receipt is signed by or on behalf of the addressee.